ray-project/ray/doc/source/data/consuming-data.rst

 or a batch at a time using the :meth:`ds.iter_batches() <ray.data.Datastream.iter_batches>` API, where you can specify batch size as well as the desired batch format.
-By default, the batches will have type ``Dict[str, np.ndarray]`` (NumPy format).
+By default, the batches have type ``Dict[str, np.ndarray]`` (NumPy format).

 .. literalinclude:: ./doc_code/consuming_data.py